dileepkannamala/jawaf/docs/guides/roadmap.md

 ## Intro

 Not everything on this list will be implemented, and some items not on this list might be implemented.
 The journey to 1.0 will invite decisions which could alter the behavior and structure of Jawaf.
 So be forewarned this could get quite flexible.
+It is very possible this project will end up being more an idea than anything concrete - an invitation towards what could be.

 This is divided into sections: